rach7777/monax-may/components/erisdb.md

 ---

-# The Makers' Blockchain Design
+# The Blockchain Client for Information Age Organizations

 eris:db is Eris Industries' blockchain client; it is a permission-able, smart contract enabled, proof of stake based blockchain design. eris:db is configurable to work with a wide variety of blockchain networks and as such has remained the first blockchain client designed from the ground up to be a multi-network blockchain client.